So the first tip is, for the best prices, shop at one of the big supermarkets along with the locals.

 If you want to try a bit of snorkling and meet the fish, pick up a copy of Fuerteventura's free montly guide called "The Voice" It contains a table showing when the tide is high and gives the phases of the moon with dates when you can expect high fish activi.ty

-Other purchases you may need to make is a pen knife for preparing your picnic on the beach, or longer pegs.
-It is a good idea to attach a long piece of coloured string or ribbon to items like these so that should they decide to hide themselves in the sand you can always find them.
+Other purchases you may need to make is a pen knife for preparing your picnic on the beach, and longer pegs dfot the beach tent, It is a good idea to attach a long piece of coloured string or ribbon to items like these so that should they decide to hide themselves in the sand you can always find them.

 And finally if you like to read you may find that sometimes the lighting provided in the apartments can be a bit on the dim side.
 It can be a good idea to bring a small lamp with you.
 Or visit one of the Chinese stores to buy a brighter light bulb.
 One will cost about 90 cents.
 You are sure to find many other tempting items on the shelves, things like place mats and finer glasses to enhance the wine at your candle-lit supper, and…..well why not go and find out.

-With the current rate of exchange being very much in our favour a self catering holiday in Spain is an attractive idea.
+With the current rate of exchange ('at the time of writing') being very much in our favour a self catering holiday in Spain seemed an attractive idea.

 In Fuerteventura I found that the till receipt at the local supermarket for a bottle of cava , a small loaf of local bread, a pack of cheese and a tomato came to just under €5.
 Convert the euros to pounds (divide by 4 and multiply by 3) and it works out roughly at £3.75.
 Do away with the food part of the picnic and the cava cost only about £2.40.